For Immediate Release

 Caroline Dannecker, CAVT Museums Inc.

-For more information regarding the exhibition or the Museum visit villaterrace.org.
+For more information regarding the Villa Terrace Art Museum, exhibitions and hours visit villaterrace.org.

 About Charles Allis and Villa Terrace Art Museums Inc.

 Charles Allis and Villa Terrace Museums Inc. is a nonprofit 501(c)(3) organization dedicated to preserving Milwaukee's history and enriching the county through culture and the arts.
 CAVT supports and celebrates the public’s access to these two historic homes and their art collections by providing innovative and inspiring exhibitions and programming that encourages a better, stronger and more inclusive Milwaukee.
 CAVT Museums oversees the conservation and continued development of the Museums through member and donor support.
 For information regarding membership, admission and events visit cavtmuseums.org.